Home Bluetooth Ear Bud Reviews 16 Bluetooth Headphones & IEMS Ranked Worst To First

 HIFIMAN DEVA Review

-The DEVA was a giant leap forward for HIFIMAN in 2020 as it saw them shift in a different direction with regard to build quality.
+The DEVA was a giant leap forward for HIFIMAN in 2020 as it saw them shift in a different direction concerning build and overall quality control.

 This newer construction utilizes DUMMY THICC pads, a more robust headband adjustment mechanism, and a slightly different overall aesthetic.

-Sound-wise, we’re getting a crisp, open, bright sound with a bit of treble hiss that may need to be EQ’d down a bit.
+Sound-wise, we’re getting a crisp, open, bright signature with a bit of treble hiss that may need some EQ.

 I opted for a roughly 3dB reduction at around 9-10kHz.